 Certain phenomena happen so predictably that they have become ordained laws of nature.
 For example, we know gravity will always bring things back down to Earth, and the Sun will rise each and every morning.
 Similarly, eating a lot of sugar will make us crave even more sugar—or that's at least how it seems.

 Science backs up this seemingly inevitable sugar-craving cycle.
 Studies show that we can become biologically addicted to sugar, just as we would other substances like drugs or alcohol, which might explain why statistics on sugar consumption are so staggering.
-A report from the University of California San Francisco explains that the recommended daily sugar consumption is no more than six teaspoons, or 25 grams.
-However, the average American consumes 19.5 teaspoons or 82 grams, per day.
+A report from the University of California San Francisco explains that the recommended daily added sugar consumption is no more than six teaspoons, or 25 grams.
+However, the average American consumes 17 teaspoons or around 71 grams, per day.
 It's scary stuff.

 Ready for a meal plan that will help you ditch sugar from your diet?
 Read on to learn what to eat for breakfast, lunch, and dinner during a sugar detox.